 In-depth study of British and American art song.
 Emphasis will be on research and performance of 20th century materials.

 MUS 540 - Techniques of Vocal Coaching for Pianists (2)

-Prerequisite: Consent of Instructor.
 Acquaint piano students with musical style, performance practice, and interpretations appropriate to song literature, oratorio and opera.

 MUS 541 - Chamber Music Literature for Keyboard (2)